grawtar/website/_posts/input-validation-in-express-ts.md

 ```

 Now, wouldn't it be cool if we could use that typescript interface to... *generate* the schema?
-So we would be able to convert our **typescript interface** into a **json schema**, which would could then use for validation.
+What if we were able to convert our **typescript interface** into a **json schema**, which we would could then use for validation.

 ## typescript-json-schema

-Now that cool thing we wanted to do? somehow convert the **Typescript interface** into a **json schema**?
+Now that cool thing we wanted to do?
 This [library](https://github.com/YousefED/typescript-json-schema) does exactly that!

-Now it requires a bit of a setup.
+It requires a bit of a setup.

-- We need to have a `.ts` file which will hold the interfaces we would like to convert into a schema.
-We'll call it `schema_definition.ts`
+- We need to have a `schema_definition.ts` file contains the interfaces we would like to convert into json schemas.
-- Some `.js` script that will use this library to convert said file into schema.
-We'll call it `schemaGenerator.js`
+- Some `schemaGenerator.js` script that will use this library to convert said file into schema.
-- And finally, some `.ts` file that will be generated, all it will do is export the json schema so we can import it elsewhere, we'll call it `_schema.ts`.
+- And finally, a `_schema.ts` file that will be generated, all it will do is export the json schema so we can import it elsewhere.
+Essentialy a `.json` file wrapped in a `.ts` file.

-> To follow along easier you can clone the provided [repo](https://github.com/grawtar/express-validation-with-ts), which has this stuff already setup.
+To follow along easier you can clone the provided [repo](https://github.com/grawtar/express-validation-with-ts), which has this stuff already setup.

-## schema_definition.ts
+### schema_definition.ts

 As mentioned, this will hold the **typescript interfaces** that will be converted into **json schemas**.
 For the user example let's just write:
 ```ts